Oliver530/Minesweeper/README.md

 1. clone repository to your local computer
 2. run "./gradlew build" in project directory

+## How to manually import in eclipse
+1. Download zip
+2. unzip project
+3. eclipse > File > Import... > Gradle > Existing Gradle Project
+4. Enjoy

+## How to manually import in IntelliJ
+1. Download zip
+2. unzip project
+3. IntelliJ > File > New > Project from existing sources > Gradle > Next > Finish
+4. Enjoy

 ## How to play (console view)

 ```sh